Lao PDR

 • Regulation of Accountancy Profession

-Under the Law on Independent Audit of 2014, accountancy professionals are regulated at the state level by the Ministry of Finance (MoF) and at the professional level by the Laos Chamber of Professional Accountants and Auditors (LCPAA)
+Under the Law on Independent Audit of 2014, accountancy professionals are regulated at the state level by the Ministry of Finance (MoF) and at the professional level by the Laos Chamber of Professional Accountants and Auditors (LCPAA).

-To qualify as a Laos CPA, candidates are required to have: (i) passed 14 exams; (ii) attained three years of practical experience; and (iii) attended a professional ethics module.
-Individuals who attend and complete a university program in Accounting, Tax or Audit at the National University of Laos are able to obtain certain exemptions.
-“Accounting Consultants” or persons who qualified under the previous LCPAA certification program (in operation from 1998-2015) are required to pass the five Association of Chartered Certified Accountants (ACCA) P- Level papers in order to maintain their licenses.
+To qualify as a Certified Public Accountants (Lao CPA), candidates are required to: (i) pass examinations; (ii) attain three years of practical experience; and (iii) attend a professional ethics module.
+“Accounting Consultants” or persons who qualified under the previous LCPAA certification program (in operation from 1998-2015) are required to pass the Association of Chartered Certified Accountants (ACCA) P- Level papers in order to maintain their licenses.

 • Audit Oversight Arrangements